deckhouse/deckhouse/ee/modules/110-istio/docs/README.md

   * Accepts user requests and sends secondary requests to the bar pod.
   * Is linked to the corresponding foo Service.
 * The bar pod:
-  * Accepts secondary requests from the foo pod and processes them.
+  * Accepts secondary requests from the foo Pod and processes them.
   * Is linked to the corresponding bar Service.
 * Ingress exposes the foo service via the example.com domain.